gsdu8g9/transip-2/README.md

 This will compile the gems and add them to `files/<platform>`.
 See above for supported platform versions.

+Note that the compiled gems are *not* included in the Git repository by default.
+You will have to clone the repository and run the above `kitchen` command to get these gems.

 ## License and Author

 Author:: Jean Mertz (<jean@mertz.fm>)